An increasing number of studies has shown that plant communities respond differently to disturbance

 of invasion across habitats and to identify the mechanisms that drive habitat invasibility.

-∙ Wagner, V., Večeřa, M., Jiménez-Alfaro, B., et al. (accepted) Alien plant invasion hotspots and invasion debt in European woodlands.
+∙ Wagner, V., Večeřa, M., Jiménez-Alfaro, B., et al. (2021) Alien plant invasion hotspots and invasion debt in European woodlands.

 Herbicides are widely used to suppress invasive plants but there is little information